-Our Eucalypt pattern has been around for a little while, but it’s the first time we’ve had the chance to really show you all the different ways you can make your top or dress!
+Our Eucalypt pattern has been around for a while, but it’s the first time we’ve had the chance to show you all the inspiration, ideas & different ways you can make your top or dress!
 This is really such a wonderful basic pattern that really lends itself to being hacked and changed to suit exactly what you’re looking for!

 If you’re looking at the top variation, you can make this pattern in woven fabrics for a more polished look, or a knit jersey fabric if you’re looking for a casual tank.
 The dress is perfect for a beach coverup, but when made in a luxe woven fabric you’ve got a dress you can take from day to night.
 That’s just the fabric choice!
 Take a look at all of the small variations and additions you can add to your Eucalypt to make it the top or dress you’ve been waiting for!